 The acting is surprisingly good with the film’s most surreal performance coming from the ever so reliable William Shatner as secret service agent Jerry O’Connor.
 Ultimately Kidnapping of the President is an unremarkable political thriller that is short on tension and long winded in getting to its conclusion.

-Deathrow Gameshow: In the near future death row inmate’s are put on a game show were the decision will ultimately decide if they live or die.
+Deathrow Gameshow: In the near future death row inmates are put on a game show were their decisions will ultimately decide if they live or die.

 Both films are presented in an anamorphic widescreen.
 Both transfers are also flagged for progressive playback.
 The transfer for Kidnapping of the President has strong colors and image detail throughout.
 Outside of some mild print damage the transfer looks very good.
 The transfer for Deathrow Gameshow has nicely saturated colors and there is no major print damage.
 There are a few scenes were the grain a level is more excessive than in other scenes.
 Details look clear and black levels are strong throughout.

 Both films each come with one audio option a Dolby Digital stereo mix in English.
 Kidnapping of the President sounds a tad thin at times.
 Besides this the audio sounds clear and it is free of any audio defects.
 The audio for Deathrow Gameshow has a few instances where the audio sounds distorted.
 Besides these issues with distortion the audio sounds clean and clear.
 Overall while neither is going to wow you they are both more than serviceable.